Screen-Free Activities for Toddlers (Ages 1–6)

 1️⃣ Matching & Sorting Activities

-Velcro-based matching activities found in activity binders are especially effective because toddlers can repeat activities independently without frustration .
+💡 Tip: Start with 2–3 items for younger toddlers and increase complexity as they grow.
+Velcro-based matching activities found in activity binders are especially effective because toddlers can repeat activities independently without frustration.

 2️⃣ Colour & Shape Recognition Games